home-assistant/home-assistant.io/source/_integrations/homewizard.markdown

 - **Switch**: Controls the outlet state of the Energy Socket.
 This switch is locked out when `Switch Lock` is turned on.
 - **Switch lock**: Forces the outlet state in the `on` position and disables the physical button.
 This option is useful when the socket is used for a device that must not be turned off, such as a refrigerator.

-You can also control the green status light level percentage with **Light level**.
+You can also control the green status light brightness with **Status light brightness**.
 This light turns on when the `Switch` is on.